syncfusion-content/blazor-docs/blazor/linear-gauge/axis.md

 ---
 layout: post
-title: Axis in Blazor Linear Gauge Component | Syncfusion
+title: Axes in Blazor Linear Gauge Component | Syncfusion
-description: Learn here all about Axis feature in Syncfusion Blazor Linear Gauge component (SfLinearGauge) and more.
+description: Checkout and learn here all about Axes in Syncfusion Blazor Linear Gauge component and much more details.
 platform: Blazor
 control: Linear Gauge
 documentation: ug
 ---

-# Axis in Blazor Linear Gauge Component (SfLinearGauge)
+# Axes in Blazor Linear Gauge Component

 Axis is used to indicate the numeric values in the linear scale.
 The Linear Gauge component can have any number of axes.
 The sub-elements of an axis are line, ticks, labels, ranges, and pointers.